|The Charlestown story

-Above the door of the old inn was a dated plaque, giving a date and what we believe is a record of the married couple who were perhaps the first residents.
+Above the door of the old inn there appears to have been a dated plaque, giving a date and what we believe is a record of the married couple who were perhaps the first residents.

 Another example can be seen today on the farmhouse on Ladybridge Road, Cheadle Hulme, dated 1764, and also including what looks like a weather-worn shell symbol.
 In heraldry, one of the meanings of the scallop shell, in addition to its well-known association with pilgrimage, is as an emblem of fidelity.

 Little has been published about these plaques, which are a feature of several eighteenth-century Cheshire farmhouses.
 The convention is that the top letter is the surname of the couple, with the first-name initials of the husband and wife below.
 The identity of the people eludes us at present.
 James Croft was born c.
 1786.
-In the Cheshire County Archives there is the will of a Charles Croft of Bramhall who died in 1792; investigation of the family is on-going.
+In the Cheshire County Archives there is the will of a Charles Croft of Bramhall who died in 1792; we have a copy and investigation of the family is on-going.